-Dr. Anthony Delitto is a professor and Associate Dean for Research in the School of Health and Rehabilitation Sciences at the University of Pittsburgh.
-He is also the Director of Research Comprehensive Spine Center at UPMC as well as Vice President for Education and Research Centers for Rehabilitation Services (formerly CORE Network).
+Dr. Anthony Delitto is a Professor and Chair, Department of Physical Therapy, and the Associate Dean for Research in the School of Health and Rehabilitation Sciences at the University of Pittsburgh.
+He is also Vice President for Education and Research Centers for Rehabilitation Services, the largest physical and occupational therapy provider for the UPMC.
 Dr. Delitto earned his BS in Physical Therapy from SUNY-Buffalo and his MHS/PT and PhD in Psychology from Washington University in St. Louis, Missouri.

 Dr. Delitto is primarily interested in conducting evidence-based studies in rehabilitation settings, particularly in populations who have musculoskeletal dysfunction (e.g., low back pain).
 Most recent completed studies include, “A Randomized Clinical Trial of Treatment for Lumbar Spinal Stenosis” (NIH/NIAMS 1R01AR/NS45622), in which patients diagnosed with lumbar spinal stenosis and consented to surgery were randomly assigned to surgical versus non-surgical intervention and followed initially (6 weeks) and at 2 years after intervention.
 He is also the site PI for the study, “Exploratory Study of Different Doses of Endurance Exercise in People with Parkinson Disease: The SPARX Study” (NINDS 1 R01 NS074343), a Phase II study which is to determine the futility or non-futility of conducting a Phase III randomized controlled trial to determine the effects on function of exercise regimens in patients with Parkinson’s disease (the SPARX study).